Pink Cajun Seasoning Blend

 A glass container with layered with different spices.

 This is the easiest recipe ever!
-All you do is measure 9 ingredients into a container, mix them up, then store in an airtight container or shaker with large holes.
+All you do is measure 9 ingredients into a container, mix them, then store them in an airtight container or a shaker with large holes.
 The bigger holes help to distribute the dried parsley flakes, which are larger than the rest of the seasonings, evenly on your food.

-Note: Italian seasoning and oregano are more common in Creole cooking than Cajun.
-The difference is Cajun food is more of a southern country cuisine where Creole food is more of a multicultural city cuisine.
-Both are unique and often cross over offering similar dishes, such as Gumbo, Etouffée, and Jambalaya.
+Note: Italian seasoning and oregano are more common in Creole cooking than in Cajun.
+The difference is that Cajun food is more of a Southern country cuisine, while Creole food is more of a multicultural city cuisine.
+Both are unique and often overlap, offering similar dishes such as Gumbo, Etouffée, and Jambalaya.

 Another unusual item in this recipe is ground coriander.
 Yes, coriander!
-This is ground-up seeds of the cilantro or coriander plant.
-The taste is similar to cumin and cinnamon, therefore it goes very well in this feisty pink Cajun combo.
+These are ground-up seeds from the cilantro (coriander) plant.
+The taste is similar to cumin and cinnamon; it goes very well in this feisty pink Cajun combo.

 Favorite Uses

 I like getting into this Pink Cajun Seasoning Blend first thing in the morning.
 A good sprinkle is perfectly acceptable on fried eggs.
 Then later, as a snack, several shakes over freshly popped popcorn is always a good idea.
-The opportunities to seasoning food for the better are endless when it comes to this Cajun seasoning.
+The opportunities to season food better are endless with this Cajun seasoning.

 Print